 Since the shower had already been named after Quadrans Muralis, its name was not changed, though sometimes it is referred to as Bootids after the modern constellation, Boötes located closeby.

 While most meteor showers originate from comets and have peak periods that last for about two days, the Quadrantids actually come from an asteroid: Asteroid 2003 EH1, and has a narrow peak period of just a few hours despite actually taking place over a span of about two weeks.

-This year, the peak period for the Quadrantids will be between 4am to 7am on Sunday, 5th January 2020 (Malaysian time).
+This year, the peak period for the Quadrantids was between 4am to 7am on Sunday, 5th January 2020 (Malaysian time).

 According to NASA, it is considered to be one of the best annual meteor showers because although it has a narrow peak, it can produce over 100 meteors per hour.

 How to watch the Quadrantids?